Hearing loss is a common

 Q. I have taken quercetin and after a couple of days the tinnitus in my ear increases in volume.
 I also understand that tinnitus can also be a sign of hearing loss.
 Can quercetin cause hearing loss? or worsen one's tinnitus ?

 A. We have come across no such research regarding quercetin and tinnitus or hearing loss, so we can't really say.

-Q. My question: I see so many different supplements and nutrients for improving and maintaining good eyesight, and I see that they even
+Q. I see so many different supplements and nutrients for improving and maintaining good eyesight, and I see that they even